Ocean Songs

 Ocean Songs is the fourth major album by Australian rock band Dirty Three, released in March 1998 by Touch and Go Records.
-The album was recorded at Electrical Audio, Chicago, United States, during August and September 1997.
-The cover art was designed by guitarist Mick Turner.
-On some tracks David Grubbs plays piano and harmonium.
+It was recorded at Electrical Audio in Chicago during August and September 1997.
+Its cover was designed by guitarist Mick Turner.
+David Grubbs plays piano and harmonium on some tracks.

-A special release version was issued by their UK record label Bella Union in 2005 that contained the original album along with a live DVD.
+A special version was issued by their UK record label Bella Union in 2005, containing the original album and a live DVD.

-In 2005, the album was performed live in London in its entirety as part of the All Tomorrow's Parties-curated Don't Look Back series, a performance that was later repeated in Barcelona and Mt Buller, Australia and as part of the 2009 ATP New York Festival (curated then by The Flaming Lips).
+In 2005, the entire album was performed live in London as part of the All Tomorrow's Parties-curated Don't Look Back series.
+It was later performed in Barcelona, and in Mt.
+Buller, Australia and as part of the 2009 ATP New York Festival (curated by The Flaming Lips).

 Reception

 Rolling Stone Australia said, "Eschewing the now patented violin-led raveups, the Dirty Three turned the atmosphere up to 11.
 With Warren Ellis playing sans distortion for the first time, Ocean Songs ebbs and flows with its own inevitable momentum: quiet, reflective and painstakingly slow."

 AllMusic considered the album "easily their most controversial, and a decided change in direction.
 The music here keeps all tempos reigned in and all instrumental flurries to a minimum, creating the feeling of waves lapping and pouring into and out of one another.
 It's as if the D3 were on a vessel, playing to the ocean itself."

-In October 2010, Ocean Songs was listed in the book, 100 Best Australian Albums.
+In October 2010, Ocean Songs was listed in the book 100 Best Australian Albums.